-If you're a big fan of coffee in general, you know that certain kinds have their very own style of cups.
+If you're a big fan of coffee in general, you know that certain brewing methods have their very own style of cups.
 Espresso is no exception.
-The cute, small cups in which your carefully crafted shot is served are all part of the espresso experience.
-But which espresso cups are best and why?
-What materials are in them?
+The cute, small cup in which your carefully crafted shot is served is an integral part of the espresso experience.
+But which are the best espresso cups and why?
+What should they be made of?
 Does it even matter?

-If you’re a big fan of coffee in general, you know that certain kinds have their very own style of cups.
+If you’re a big fan of coffee in general, you know that certain brewing methods have their very own style of cups.
 Espresso is no exception.
-The cute, small cups in which your carefully crafted shot is served are all part of the espresso experience.
-But which espresso cups are best and why?
-What materials are in them?
+The cute, small cup in which your carefully crafted shot is served is an integral part of the espresso experience.
+But which are the best espresso cups and why?
+What should they be made of?
 Does it even matter?

 The short answer is yes, it all matters!
-Today, we’re going to take a look at my picks for the ten best espresso cups on Amazon.
+Today, we’re going to take a look at my picks for the eight best espresso cups available on Amazon.
 I chose a bunch of assorted styles and sizes to help you get a good idea of what’s out there.

-Read on to learn more about the different types and see which ones you like best.
+Read on to learn more about what to look for in a good espresso cup and see which ones you like best.

 Best Espresso Cups at a Glance